Yuccas are grown for their ornamental evergreen, sword-shaped leaves and large panicles of white or creamy-white flowers in late summer and autumn.

-Flower borders and beds, patios, containers, city & courtyard gardens, houseplant, indoor plant, summer patio plant.
+Flower borders and beds, patios, containers, city and courtyard gardens, houseplant, indoor plant, summer patio plant.

 Water indoor plants moderately when plants are in growth (April to September), but more sparingly when dormant (autumn and winter) - once or twice a month may be sufficient.
 Allow the soil to dry out slightly before watering again.

 Feed with a balanced liquid feed every few weeks during the growing season from late spring to late summer.

 Outdoors, yucca plants planted in the ground need very little care and attention.
 Once established, it’s unlikely plants will need watering.
 Feed once a year with a controlled-release feed applied in spring.